bxz5089/Email-Regex-Tutorial/gist-email-regex-tutorial.md

     - `\d` used in the email regex mean its looking for a matches to any digit characters

-- `\s` corresponds to a space symbol or character: includes spaces.
+- `\s` corresponds to a whitespace character: includes spaces.

 - `\w` corresponds to a word character: either a letter of the Latin alphabet or a digit or an underscore.

+- `.` corresponds to any character except the newline character (\n)

 ### The OR Operator

 - `|` is the OR operator, it matches characters or expression of either the left or right of the OR operator.
+This email regex does not use any OR Operator.

 ### Flags

+- A flag is an optional parameter to a regex that modifies its behavior of searching.
+This email regex does not use any flags.

+    - One example would be `g`, which makes the expression search for all occurrences.

 ### Character Escapes

+- `\` escapes a character from being interpreted literally.
+In this email regex, `\.` was used to escape `.` so it can match with a period character.

 ## Author